RPNB Biometric Pistol Safe Review (2026)

 Biometric Scanner Reality

-We tested three RPNB units over four months with daily access simulation.
+we reviewed three RPNB units over four months with daily access simulation.
 Results varied significantly between units, highlighting quality control issues.
 When the scanner works, it's reasonably fast at 1.8 seconds, but consistency is the major problem.

 Unit #1 (Good):